exakat/exakat-docs/Reference/Rules/Php/UpperCaseFunction.rst

 Unusual Case For PHP Functions
 ++++++++++++++++++++++++++++++

   Usually, PHP functions are written all in lower case.
+There might a reason for the writing in uppercase, so it is recommended to investigate, and revert to the usual convention.

 .. code-block:: php